mijaz18/High-Efficiency-Version-Control-System/README.md

 – Used web sockets to implement a two way communication channel

-– See Protocol for Syncing Directories.pdf for more details
+– See "Protocol for Syncing Directories.pdf" for more details